panoptesDev/Safecoin/docs/src/implemented-proposals/installer.md

 ### Deploy a new update to a cluster

-Given a safecoin release tarball \(as created by `ci/publish-tarball.sh`\) that has already been uploaded to a publicly accessible URL, the following commands will deploy the update:
+Given a panoptis release tarball \(as created by `ci/publish-tarball.sh`\) that has already been uploaded to a publicly accessible URL, the following commands will deploy the update:

 ```bash
 $ panoptis-keygen new -o update-manifest.json  # <-- only generated once, the public key is shared with users